Table of Contents

 - Injected Into Our Body

 Eczema (atopic dermatitis)

-Eczema (atopic dermatitis) is a condition commonly found in individuals with other allergic conditions (asthma and allergic rhinitis) but is not usually caused by direct allergen exposure.
+Eczema (atopic dermatitis) is a condition commonly found in infants.
+It tends to occur in individuals at risk for other allergic conditions (asthma and allergic rhinitis) but is not usually caused by direct allergen exposure.
 The rash results from a complicated inflammatory process.
-Common features include:
+Common features include the following:

 - Dry skin associated with significant itching